Land reform in Sparta: Outcomes

-The landowners, in cooperation with the other co-king Leonidas I, opposed to the reforms.
+The landowners, in cooperation with the other co-king Leonidas II, opposed to the reforms.
 After a lot of fighting, Agis was able to forgive the debts, but not to redistribute the lands.

 His opponents exploited a period when he was absent from Sparta and, on his return he was subjected to a travesty of a trial.
 In 241 BC, Agis was betrayed by friends, who delivered him to his enemies, and murdered.

 Cleomenes' reforms

 Cleomenes III was the son of Leonidas.
 His father forced him to marry Agiatis, the widow of his political rival Agis.
 He then fell in love with her, and she convinced him to resume the reforms of Agis.

-In 227, Cleomenes murdered five of the six Ephors (high magistrates) and resumed what Agis could not do – redistribution of land among all Spartiates capable of army service.
+In 227 BC, Cleomenes murdered five of the six Ephors (high magistrates) and resumed what Agis could not do – redistribution of land among all Spartiates capable of army service.

 He first handed over all his own land to the state; he was soon followed by his stepfather and his friends and the rest of the citizens.
 He divided up all the land and gave an equal lot to every citizen.
 To increase the declining Spartan citizen body, he made some of the perioikoi into citizens.

 There is a controversy about the motives of both Agis' and Cleomenes' reforms.
 Some historians, such as Plutarch, claim that they were moral patriots who cared for the poor.
 Modern historians claim that their only goal was to strengthen their army.